Skip to content

 2. Sans Serif

-Sans serif fonts lack the small decorative strokes at the end of the main strokes of the letters.
-Contrary to serif fonts, they don’t have additional embellishments and hence have a cleaner and more modern appearance.
+Sans-serif fonts lack the small decorative strokes at the end of the main strokes of the letters.
+Unlike serif fonts, sans-serif fonts lack additional embellishments and therefore have a cleaner, more modern appearance.

 3. Script